plantbreeding/BrAPI/Specification/GeneralInfo/Response_Structure.md

 ### Structure of the response object:

 The return objects are encoded in JSON.
-The response consists of:
+A normal response consists of:
++ An optional `@context` field used for defining fields used by JSON-LD
-+ A "metadata" key containing pagination, status, and file information;
++ A required `metadata` field containing pagination info, status logging messages, and extra linked file information
-+ A "result" key that can contain:
-  + Arbitrary properties; and/or
-  + A "data" key containing an array of objects of the same type.
++ A required `result` field that contains the payload of requested data.
+Depending on what request was made, this payload might be a single object or an array of objects

+#### @Context

+The `@context` field is used for defining fields used by JSON-LD. `@context` should be an array of URLs which point to JSON-LD context files. `@context` is optional and should only be included in a response if the requesting client uses JSON-LD.
+More information on JSON-LD can be found at [json-ld.org](https://json-ld.org/).

-#### The Metadata Key
+#### Metadata

-The metadata key is structured as followed:
+The `metadata` field should have the following structure:

 ````